By The Wild Women On Top Coastrek Team

 It’s a lot of the behind the scenes stuff that a lot of people don’t see, they’re the things that I value most throughout my swimming career.
 Making my first Australian team, getting to meet my husband (Luke) through swimming, making my first Olympic team, the first and the last world record I broke.
 It’s the more personal ones that are really valuable to me.

-You retired from swimming nearly six years ago now (2013).
+You retired from swimming in 2013.
 What’s life outside the pool like?

 I had intentions of trying to achieve a fourth Olympics and go to Rio [in 2016] but sometimes life has different plans.